notesourcing/notesourcing.github.io/FEATURES.md

 - **Anonymous Attribution**: Notes can be made completely anonymous
 - **Reveal Control**: For pseudonyms and eteronyms, users can choose to reveal the nature of the name
 - **Edit Attribution**: Note authors can change attribution details when editing notes
-- **Display Integration**: Attribution is displayed in note cards and detail views
+- **Display Integration**: Attribution is displayed consistently in note cards and detail views
+- **Author Display Logic**: Smart author name resolution based on attribution type and reveal settings

 ### ✅ Comments System